-We estimate that the net proceeds to us from the sale of our shares of common stock in this offering will be approximately \$ million, based on an assumed initial public offering price of \$ per share, which is the mid-point of the estimated price range set forth on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
-If the underwriters' over-allotment option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds will be approximately \$ million, after deducting estimated underwriting discounts and commissions and estimated by us.
+We estimate that the net proceeds to us from the sale of our shares of common stock in this offering will be approximately \$\) million, based on an assumed initial public offering price of \$\) per share, which is the mid-point of the estimated price range set forth on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+If the underwriters' over-allotment option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds will be approximately \$\) million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of one million, assuming the assumed initial public offering price remains the same and after deducting estimated underwriting discounts and commissions and estimated offering price remains the same and after deducting estimated underwriting discounts and commissions and estimated offering price remains the same and after deducting estimated underwriting discounts and commissions and estimated offering price remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of one million shares in the number of shares of common stock offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the assumed initial public offering price remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 The principal reasons for this offering are to obtain additional capital, to create a public market for our common stock and to facilitate our future access to public equity markets.
-We currently estimate that of the net proceeds we receive from this offering we will spend approximately smillion to repay the outstanding principal and interest under our credit facility with Silicon Valley Bank.
+We currently estimate that of the net proceeds we receive from this offering we will spend approximately \$\\$\text{million to repay}\$ the outstanding principal and interest under our credit facility with Silicon Valley Bank.
 Our credit facility with Silicon Valley Bank consists of an asset based line of credit with a maturity date of March 31, 2013, which accrues interest at the prime rate plus 1.5%, and a term loan line of credit that has a maturity date of 48 months from the date a term advance is made and which accrues interest at the prime rate plus 7%.
 We have used our credit facility for general working capital purposes and to secure a \$2.4 million letter of credit for the lease of our corporate headquarters.
 For more information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."